jacebenson/cedar/docs/docs/tutorial/chapter2/routing-params.md

 :::info

 You may notice we don't have any explicit `import` statements for `React` itself.
-We (the Redwood dev team) got tired of constantly importing it over and over again in every file so we automatically import it for you!
+We (the Cedar dev team) got tired of constantly importing it over and over again in every file so we automatically import it for you!

 :::